xtensor-stack/xtensor/docs/source/related.rst

    :alt: xtl

-The xtl_ project, the only dependency of ``xtensor`` is a C++ template library holding the implementation of basic tools used across the libraries in the QuantStack ecosystem.
+The xtl_ project, the only dependency of ``xtensor`` is a C++ template library holding the implementation of basic tools used across the libraries in the ecosystem.

 xframe
 ------